jjtang999/CS411-Database_Systems-Final-Project/doc/Stage2.md

 * College: Each college has a short unique code that is filled with either numbers or text.
 There is also a name for each college.
 Colleges can have many or no faculty.
 * Department: Each department has a short unique numerical code.
 There is also a name for each department.
 Departments can have many or no faculty.
 * GenEd: General education requirements are just a list of abbreviations for the requirement.
 A requirement can be applied to many or no courses.
 * Course Offering: The course offering is uniquely determined by the CRN, year, and season it is offered in.
 The course offering is also tied to exactly 1 course.
 We assume that only 1 professor teaches a course.
 All the A+ through W entries denote the number of students recieved each grade.
-We represent days of the week in "MTWTHR" format.
+We represent days of the week in "MTWRF" format.